pLabarta/decred-writings/Buy Decred FAQ - Coinmonks.md

 >
 > #### get funded.

 **Decred is self-funded.** 10% of the block rewards go to the **Treasury**.
 Those who stake DCR decide which development projects get funded.
 Through the Treasury, Decred has already hired more than 30 developers, 20 community managers, and a PR agency to work on the project.
-Its developers did the first Atomic Swap between Decred and Litecoin, and are currently working on implementing Lightning Network and a creating a new Decentralized Exchange.

 The governance platform, [Politeia](https://docs.decred.org/governance/politeia/overview/), enables stakeholders to **submit, track, discuss and vote for proposals**.

+## Does Decred have good developers?

+Decred has a [team](https://decred.org/contributors/#development) of [amazing developers](https://twitter.com/decredulous/status/940971075420217344).
+And its [Roadmap](https://decred.org/roadmap/) includes Lightning Network, a new Decentralized Exchange and privacy features.

 ## Is Decred a DAO?